aa-ryan/18MAT41_ppt/README.md

 * Conformal map preserves both angles and shape of infinitesimal small figures but not necessarily their size.

+* More formally, a map ￼ is called conformal (or angle-preserving) at ￼ if it preserves oriented angles between curves through ￼, as well as their orientation, i.e. direction.

 -----
 * Conformal mapping based 3D face recognition.